 This past Sunday, I had a bit of time to spare before heading out with the family.
 While browsing around online, I came across an urban exploration video of the now demolished Six Flags Mall in Arlington.
 Seeing that, it suddenly made me think of a place that is full of memories that I could go visit: Valley View Mall, located less than 5 miles from the house.

 Opening in the summer of 1973 and located right off Highway 635, Valley View Mall was poised for success from the start.
 It had pretty much all the stores an average shopper would visit, not to mention a super accessible location.
-Business was very good until the mid 2000s, when the concept of the mall started to fade out.
+Business was very good until the mid-2000s, when the concept of the mall started to fade out.
 Valley View was one of the first victims of this trend, with Galleria Dallas located right down the road and upscale NorthPark Center less than 7 miles away.
 Stores started to gradually close, until in 2012 the mall was sold to a development group.
 Their plan was (and still is) to demolish the mall and put a luxury shopping and apartment development in its place, called Dallas Midtown.
 The demolition finally started last year, but as of now has been put on hold while the developer settles some legal issues with the City of Dallas.
 Worked out well I guess, since it gave me a chance to see the mall for what could perhaps be the last time!

 When I drove in, I saw the first victim of the demolition.
 The Macy’s store (formerly Foley’s) had already been mostly razed.
 I still remember visiting here as an elementary school aged child, with my mother buying clothes there and me tagging along during the summer.
 I even bought my fifth grade graduation outfit here.
 The store closed in 2007, and has been vacant since.

 Driving around to the other side of the mall, I saw the last department store to close.
 Sears, having been in business even before the mall opened, finally shut its doors in June of last year.
 It had three stories and was where I completed driver’s education.
 In the times I’ve been in there, business has never been super good, but it was a pretty reliable place to go if you needed some tools or wanted to buy a new refrigerator.
-In its parking lot was one of those travelling amusement parks, with different rides and games.
+In its parking lot was one of those traveling amusement parks, with different rides and games.
 Those parks have been in and out of the mall for many years now.
 Guess it’s a way to try and boost business.

 I parked my car by the entrance next to the former Sears store and walked in.
 The only part of the mall still open is the Sears wing and one of the hallways next to it.
 Even the Chinese restaurant(originally a Luby’s Cafeteria) that seemed to have been around for ages was all boarded up.